XyroPhyte/FlappyBird/README.md

 # FlappyBird
-A simple FlappyBird Game I made using Mainly JavaScript.
+A simple FlappyBird Game made Mainly using JavaScript.
 I made this game to test my JavaScript Skills and I have no intentions to improve this.

-To Run This game, Open The "main.html" file in your browser and you are ready to go!
+To Run This game, Open The "main.html" file in your browser.